Consider the function g(x)=bx(2−x)g(x)=bx(2-x)g(x)=bx(2−x), whe... | Channels for Pearson+

 Differentials: Videos & Practice Problems

 Consider the function g(x)=bx(2−x), where b is a real number and 1≤b≤3.
 Define a new function p(x)=g(g(x)).
-Find the location of all fixed points of when .
-Round the answers to two decimal places.
+Draw the graph of using a graphing utility when and .

 Consider the function g(x)=bx(2−x), where b is a real number and 1≤b≤3.
 Define a new function p(x)=g(g(x)).
-Find the location of all fixed points of when .
-Round the answers to two decimal places.
+Draw the graph of using a graphing utility when and .